Scaled Relative Graph of Normal Matrices: Introduction

 This definition of the SRG, specific to (single-valued) linear operators, coincides with the more general definition for nonlinear multi-valued operators provided in \cite{ryu2019scaled}.
 Ryu, Hannah, and Yin showed the SRG generalizes spectrum in the following sense. \begin{fact}[Theorem~3.1 of \cite{ryu2019scaled}] If $A\in \reals^{n\times n}$ and $n = 1$ or $n\ge 3$, then $\Lambda(A)\subseteq \cG(A)$. \end{fact}

-2D geometric illustrations have been used by Eckstein and Bertsekas \cite{eckstein1989,eckstein1992}, Giselsson \cite{giselsson2017linear,giselsson_slides}, Banjac and Goulart \cite{banjac2018}, and Giselsson and Moursi \cite{giselsson_moursi2019} to qualitatively understand convergence of optimization algorithms.
-Ryu, Hannah, and Yin presented the SRG as a rigorous formulation of such illustrations \cite{ryu2019scaled}.
+2D geometric illustrations have been used by Eckstein and Bertsekas \cite{eckstein1989,eckstein1992}, Giselsson \cite{giselsson2017linear,giselsson_slides}, Banjac and Goulart \cite{banjac2018}, and Giselsson and Moursi \cite{giselsson_moursi2019} to qualitatively understand the convergence of optimization algorithms.
+The SRG was first presented as a rigorous formulation of such illustrations in Hannah and Yin's technical report \cite{hannahsrg} and was further expanded upon in the follow-up work by Ryu, Hannah, and Yin \cite{ryu2019scaled}.

 \textbf{Contributions.} Prior work \cite{ryu2019scaled,huang2019scaled} focused on the SRG of \emph{nonlinear} multi-valued operators.
 For linear operators, Ryu, Hannah, and Yin \cite{ryu2019scaled} established $\cG(A)$ includes $\Lambda(A)$, as stated in Fact~\ref{fact1}, but did not characterize when and how $\cG(A)$ enlarges $\Lambda(A)$.
 In this work, we further study the SRG of linear operators.
 In particular, we fully characterize the SRG of block-diagonal and normal matrices as a certain polygon in hyperbolic (non-Euclidean) geometry, under the Poincar\'e half-plane model.